 7. You can use the GDSCL CONFIG, CONFIG SHARD, and CONFIG SERVICE commands to validate that all of the shards and services are online and running.

 See Verify Shard Status for details.

 Using Oracle Database Sharding in Oracle Cloud Infrastructure

-Oracle Sharding provides a native Oracle Cloud Infrastructure (OCI) service for managed deployments, and supplies tooling to automate and further simplify the sharded database deployment operations.
+Tooling for Oracle Sharding includes Terraform, Kubernetes, and Docker scripts to automate and further simplify the sharded database deployment operations.